altoo-ag/scala-kryo-serialization/Snapshots.md

 And the snapshot dependency to your project

-`libraryDependencies += "io.altoo" %% "akka-kryo-serialization" % "1.0.0-SNAPSHOT"`
+`libraryDependencies += "io.altoo" %% "pekko-kryo-serialization" % "1.0.0-SNAPSHOT"`

 #### maven projects